-Serving and Decanting Chateau Moulin Pey Labrie with Wine, Food, Pairing Tips
+Serving Chateau Moulin Pey Labrie with Wine, Food, Pairing Tips

 Chateau Moulin Pey Labrie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Moulin Pey Labrie is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.

 In total, the Hubba family owns 15 hectares of vines in the Canon Fronsac appellation.
 From those vines, the estate also produces two additional wines; Chateau Haut Lariveau, which comes from a 4.5 hectares vineyard they purchased in 1990.
-Chateau Haut Lariveau is made from 100% Merlot grapes and Chateau Combes Canon which is produced from a 3.5 hectare parcel of vines.
+Chateau Haut Lariveau is made from 100% Merlot.
+They also own Chateau Combes Canon, which is produced from a 3.5 hectare parcel of vines.

 Château Moulin Pey-Labrie Wine Tasting Notes